rory660/SimpleCalc/README.md

 # SimpleCalc
-Little calculator app in C
+Little calculator app in C.

 Takes a mathematical expression as an argument and evaluates it, printing the result to the console window.